 LOS ANGELES (June 7th, 2019) Node Records is pleased to release Stanley Clarke’s original score for the critically-acclaimed documentary Halston through all digital platforms.
-The film is distributed by 1091 and releases today nationwide in select theatres.
+The film is distributed by CNN Films and releases today nationwide in select theatres.

 Halston Director Frédéric Tcheng (Dior and I) documents America’s first superstar designer’s rise to international fame in the 1970s through weaving archival footage and intimate interviews with Halston’s family, friends and collaborators including Liza Minnelli, Iman, Joel Schumacher, Lesley Frowick, and Jacqueline Kennedy.
 It is a behind-the-headlines look into the struggle between Halston’s artistic legacy and his fall to the pressures of big business.
 Halston is produced by Roland Ballester and Frédéric Tcheng, with producers Stephanie Levy and Paul Dallas, executive produced by T Dog Productions (Dogwoof) and CNN Films and music supervised by Tracy McKnight.

 Frédéric Tcheng reflects, “The music that Stanley composed captures brilliantly the epic sweep of Halston’s career and the enigmatic aura of his persona, elusive yet intimate, a true American giant.”

 Stanley Clarke is one of the most celebrated acoustic and electric bass players in the world, and an accomplished composer of more than 70 film and television projects including the Academy Award®-nominated Boyz n The Hood, the Tina Turner biopic What’s Love Got To Do With It, and The Transporter.